 Effects of Weight Loss on the Mother-to-be and the Baby During Pregnancy

 Losing too much weight can prove counter-effective and can have a negative impact on the well-being of you and your child.
 Unhealthy weight loss, which mainly occurs due to morning sickness or loss of appetite can start in the first trimester of pregnancy and may last up until the end of the first trimester.
-Weight loss during pregnancy is not always healthy as your and your baby’s health may suffer.
+Weight loss during pregnancy is not always healthy as it might affect the health of the pregnant woman and her baby.
 Mentioned below are some complications of weight loss during pregnancy:

-- The baby may be born underweight because of lack of nutrition.
+- The baby may be born underweight because of a lack of nutrition.

 - There is an increased chance of a miscarriage in the first trimester due to anorexia.

 - Lower levels of amniotic fluid.

 - The baby will have poor cognitive function.

 - You might feel tired all the time and will be prone to infections.